jegaha/ghettoVCB/docker/README.md

 Why is there a need of creating own VIBs to install ghettoVCB?

 Well, for me the trigger was a missing fix which made it into the repository but not into the VIBs.
-But another very interestin use case for customized VIBs could be the deployment with an already right preconfigured ghettoVCB.conf file.
+But another very interesting use case for customized VIBs could be the deployment with an already right preconfigured ghettoVCB.conf file.
 So I decided to have a look on the VIB creation toolchain.
 I followed the instructions given by William right here and set up this docker to be able to use different repositorys and version numbers.